 What is a good capital growth rate?

+Capital growth rate will largely depend on the type of asset and the market conditions.
 In the UK property market a good capital growth rate should give a return of around 4%.
 Anything that surpasses 4% is already an exceptional growth rate.

 How do you identify a high growth suburb?